How to Become a Teacher in Arkansas

 Arkansas Exams for Specific Licensure Areas

-Finally, prospective teachers in Arkansas are asked to pass an exam that tests their content knowledge in the area they wish to teach.
-For instance, to be licensed in Elementary Education (K-6), you'd need to pass the Elementary Education: Multiple Subjects (5001) Praxis, which includes four subject-level subtests: Mathematics, Reading and Language Arts, Social Studies and Science.
+Finally, prospective teachers in Arkansas are asked to sign up for the Praxis exam that tests their content knowledge in the area they wish to teach.
+For instance, to be licensed in Elementary Education (K-6), you'd need to pass the Praxis II Elementary Education Multiple Subjects 5001, which includes four subject-level subtests: Mathematics, Reading and Language Arts, Social Studies and Science.
 Likewise, if you want to get the Earth Science Endorsement (7-12) to teach science at the high school level, you'd need to get a passing score on the Earth and Space Sciences: Content Knowledge Praxis.

 A full list of the teacher licensure exams required in Arkansas can be found on the ETS Praxis Arkansas Test Requirements page.